-Furthermore, our more than 232 costumers occupying our 191 properties and an intermodal courtyard represent a source of internal growth.
+Furthermore, our more than 228 costumers occupying our 205 properties and an intermodal courtyard represent a source of internal growth.
 Many of these clients are leaders in the supply of logistic services to third parties and are clients of Prologis at global level.

-Premier sponsorship and Alignment of interests.
+Global sponsor and alignment of interests.
 Prologis is a global company specialized in the ownership, operation and development of industrial properties and is concentrated in the global and regional markets of the American continent, Europe and Asia.
-As of December 31, 2019, Prologis owned, directly or through its investments either as sole owner or through joint ventures, real estate and real estate developments with a total area of approximately 814 million square feet (76 million square meters) in 19 countries.
-Prologis leases modern Industrial Facilities to more than 5,000 customers, including manufacturers, commercial establishments, carriers, logistic service providers and other companies.
+As of December 2020, Prologis was owner, directly or through its investments in associations as sole owner or through joint-ventures, of real properties and real estate developments with a total surface of about 984 million square feet (91 million square meters) in 19 countries.
+Prologis leases modern Industrial Facilities to more than 5,500 customers, including manufacturers, commercial establishments, carriers, logistic service providers and other companies.

-Prologis began investing in Mexico in 1997 and prior to the global offering; the ownership and administration of the Initial Portfolio have been in charge, directly or indirectly, of its affiliates.
+Prologis began investing in Mexico in 1997 and prior to the global offering, the ownership and administration of the Initial Portfolio have been in charge, directly or indirectly, of its affiliates.
 The management team of the Manager is located in Mexico and responsible for the management of all real estate investments of Prologis, including the acquisition, development, management and financing of the properties, as well as for the control of the risks related thereto.
 We believe that the real estate market is essentially local and that in order to obtain optimal results, the real estate management must be commissioned to a specialized team in the corresponding local market.
 The management team of the Manager has proven experience in the property acquisition, development, financing and management for industrial purposes in Mexico and it was responsible for the Initial Portfolio growth since 1997.